Best practices for Synapse SQL pool in Azure Synapse Analytics (formerly SQL DW)

 Use larger resource class to improve query performance

 Certain queries, like large joins or loads to clustered columnstore tables, will benefit from larger memory allocations.
-Some queries, like pure scans, will see no benefit.
-On the flip side, utilizing larger resource classes reduces concurrency, so you will want to take this impact into consideration before moving all of your users to a large resource class.
+Some queries, like pure scans, will yield no benefit.
+However, utilizing larger resource classes reduces concurrency, so you will want to take this impact into consideration before moving all of your users to a large resource class.

 Use Smaller Resource Class to Increase Concurrency

-If you are noticing that user queries seem to have a long delay, it could be that your users are running in larger resource classes and are consuming many concurrency slots causing other queries to queue up.
+If you notice that user queries seem to have a long delay, it could be that your users are running in larger resource classes and are consuming many concurrency slots causing other queries to queue up.
 To see if users queries are queued, run

 SELECT * FROM sys.dm_pdw_waits to see if any rows are returned.